Emancipation Week Lecture

 - Location:

-Teresa Gereaux, gereaux@roanoke.edu false MM/DD/YYYYVeronica Jackson (b.
-Washington, DC) critically examines the lives of Black women who mark space.
-Her background as an interpretive exhibit designer and architect form the foundation of her visual art practice.
-Her work tells stories utilizing familiar objects and text.
+Teresa Gereaux, gereaux@roanoke.edu false MM/DD/YYYYVeronica Jackson is a multidisciplinary artist whose work critically examines the lives of Black women who mark space.
+Her background as an interpretive exhibit designer and architect form the foundation of her visual art practice and projects that tell stories using familiar objects and text.

 Jackson holds an MA in Visual & Critical Studies from CCA, San Francisco and a BS in Architecture from UVA, Charlottesville.
 She has attended artist residencies at Santa Fe Art Institute, Santa Fe, NM; Ali Youssefi Project WAL/Verge Center for the Arts, Sacramento, CA; Virginia Center for the Creative Arts, Amherst, VA; Women’s Studio Workshop, Kingston, NY; and the Visual Arts Center of Richmond, VA.
 Jackson has exhibited in group and solo shows including NYU’s Tisch School of the Arts, NYC; Verge Center for the Arts, Sacramento, CA; FLOW Art Festival, Chroma Projects, McGuffey Art Center, Piedmont Virginia Community College, and UVA’s School of Architecture, all in Charlottesville, VA; The Arts Center in Orange, Orange, VA; Bower Center for the Arts, Bedford, VA; Riverviews Artspace and Daura Museum of Art at University of Lynchburg, both in Lynchburg, VA; InLight/1708 Gallery and Visual Arts Center of Richmond, both in Richmond, VA.